 The management might decide to go for asset restructuring of the company for keenly focusing on major competencies through strategic divestment of non-core businesses while these attractive disinvestments could deliver impressive valuations.

 - AT&T reported significant expansion in its share price after the company’s strategic declaration of firing approximately 40,000 workers post its core profits came under pressure.

 Every company does perform certain asset restructuring operations to get rid of its non-performing assets (NPAs) and to improve their financial position while making their balance sheets attractive for the investors.
-Therefore, through the process of “Asset Restructuring” companies often avoid making huge piles non-performing assets while enhancing cash on their balance sheets.
+Therefore, through the process of “Asset Restructuring,” companies often avoid making vast piles of non-performing assets while enhancing cash on their balance sheets.